SlimeVR/SlimeVR-Rust/autoupdater/README.md

 [SlimeVR Web Installer](https://github.com/SlimeVR/SlimeVR-Installer).

 ## Project Status
+This is abandoned due to lack of interested developers.

-This is a work in progress.
-Yaml description and serialization is complete already.
+When being actively developed, the Yaml description and serialization was complete already.